jbharris1/1401_Harris_Sports_Fix/README.txt

 ESPN.
 I will build this application using Twitter Bootstrap 3, and AngularJS.
 This will be a responsive application allowing users to view sports information via a computer browser as well as from their mobile phones.

 Change Log

+1-14-2014 Updated ReadMe file with information about MVC and database information

 1-7-2014  Created Repo and ReadMe file.